 Mazatlán is blessed with over 20 miles of beautiful beaches.
 The word "playa" means beach in spanish.
-Here is a list of the main beaches in Mazatlán and information about them that will let you make your decision on whether to go to them or not.
+Here is a list of the main and best beaches in Mazatlán and information about them that will let you make your decision on whether to go to them or not.

 You need to look at the flags and warning signs at the beaches before swimming.
 All of the major hotels on the beach have warning flags and signs near their beach entrances that you should alway look at when planning on swimming.
 There are times when the waves and currents are bad and/or there are jelly fish.
 Also, do not drink alcohol and swim drunk.
 Although less common now, there are still frequent deaths to swimming when being drunk!

 The beaches in Mazatlán are pretty good.
 Mazatlán's beaches stack up well against other Mexican beach resorts.
 For example, Puerto Vallarta has many beaches that are rocky and with a steep depth drop-off close to shore.
 Many of the beaches as Cabo San Lucas, Puerto Escondido, Acapulco, and Hualtalco can be too dangerous to swim at due to the wave action and currents.
 Mazatlán's beaches don't have the fine white sand like in Cancun, but rather like all other Pacific Ocean resorts has a courser sand.
 Unfortunately, the sand in Mazatlán does get hot to walk on, unlike Cancun, during the hot period of the year.
 Most of the beaches in Mazatlán are fairly wide, very walkable, and very swimmable.
 Some years, if there are lots of winter storms, the sand on some beaches can be low, but this doesn't happen every year.
 Over time, the sand returns.

 Busy beach at Easter in Mazatlán, Sinaloa, Mexico